...

 To apply for the Parent visa (subclass 804), you must have an eligible sponsor.
 Typically, this sponsor is your adult child who is an Australian citizen, permanent resident, or eligible New Zealand citizen.
 However, if your child is under 18 years old, you may be sponsored by an eligible relative or a community organization.

-It’s important to note that the sponsorship must be approved by the immigration authorities as part of the visa application process.
+It’s important to note that the sponsorship must be approved by the Department of Home Affairs as part of the visa application process.
 This ensures that the sponsorship meets the necessary criteria set forth by the Australian government.

-You must be old enough to receive the age pension in Australia.
+You must be old enough to receive the age pension in Australia, currently 67 years of age or older.

 As part of the application process for the Parent visa (subclass 804), both you and any family members who are included in your visa application must meet the health requirement set by the Australian immigration authorities.

-Additionally, there is a possibility that we may request that other non-migrating family members also meet the health requirement.
+Additionally, there is a possibility that other non-migrating family members also meet the health requirement.
 This ensures the overall health and well-being of the individuals associated with the visa application.

 As part of the application process for the Parent visa (subclass 804), both you and any family members included in your visa application must meet the character requirement set by the Australian immigration authorities.